Mary J. Blige: Personal life

 In the 1990s, Blige spent six years in a relationship with singer Cedric "K-Ci" Hailey of the R&B group Jodeci.
 Their turbulent relationship inspired Blige's album My Life.
 During a 1995 interview on the UK television show The Word, Blige confirmed the two were engaged; Hailey denied that they were going to get married.
 Following her break-up with Hailey, Blige developed a relationship with singer Case, which dwindled due to his involvement with other women.
 She also briefly dated rapper Nas.

 Blige married her manager, Martin "Kendu" Isaacs, on December 7, 2003.
 At the time, Isaacs had two children, Nas and Jordan, with his first wife, and an older daughter, Briana, from a teenage relationship.
 In July 2016, Blige filed for divorce, citing "irreconcilable differences".
 Blige and Isaacs' divorce was finalized on June 21, 2018.

 Blige is a Democrat and performed for Barack Obama at the 2012 Democratic National Convention.

 Blige has dealt with drug and alcohol addiction, and as of 2019, she had been sober for several years.
 She has no biological children, proclaiming in a February 2022 interview with E!
 News, "I have nieces and nephews forever, and I'm always watching how people are scrambling around for babysitters.
 I don't want to go through that.
 I like my freedom.
 I like being able to get up and go and move and do what I want to do."

-Blige has a habit of referring to herself in the third person.